surveyjs/survey-analytics/docs/set-up-table-view-react.md

 ## Render the Table

-The table view is rendered by the `Tabulator` component.
+The Table View is rendered by the `Tabulator` component.
 Import this component and pass the survey model and results to its constructor to instantiate it.
 Save the produced instance in a state variable that will be used later to render the component:

 ```js
 // ...